-8See Alesina, Roubini and Cohen (1997) and Drazen (2000) for surveys of the earlier literature.
+$^{^8\}mathrm{See}$ Alesina, Roubini and Cohen (1997) and Drazen (2000) for surveys of the earlier literature.

 Unobservable common events are estimated to have a much smaller effect on the spending ratio under majoritarian elections.
 The cumulative effect on this ratio (from the early 1970s to the 90s) is on the order of 10 %.
-The common events have a smaller effect on social security and welfare in presidential regimes, with a cumulative effect of 4-5 percent of GDP.
+Common events have a smaller effect on social security and welfare in presidential regimes, with a cumulative effect of 4-5 percent of GDP.
 But the latter result may largely capture the higher overall growth of government in parliamentary regimes.

 Observable economic events again trigger institution-specific adjustments.
-As expected, we find positive effects of population shocks and negative effects of income shocks on social security and welfare spending.
-But these effects are significantly smaller, or even nullified, under majoritarian elections.
+As for aggregate spending, we find negative effects of income shocks on social security and welfare spending.
+But these effects are significantly smaller, or even nullified, under majoritarian elections and presidential regimes.

 For electoral cycles, finally, the findings are quite intriguing.
 When we do not condition on political institutions, no electoral cycle is observed.
-But when we do condition we find systematic evidence of both pre-election and post-election effects.
+But when we do, we find systematic evidence of both pre-election and post-election effects.
 In connection with a typical election, spending on social security and welfare rises by about 0.2 percent of GDP both before and after the election in countries with proportional elections in parliamentary regimes.
-Under majoritarian elections in parliamentary countries no effects are visible, but in presidential regimes social spending tends to fall by 0.1-0.2 percent of GDP.
-Understanding the reasons behind these differences in the composition of the electoral cycle under different political institutions is again a challenge for future research.
+Under majoritarian elections in parliamentary countries no effects are visible, however, while in presidential regimes social spending tends to fall by 0.1-0.2 percent of GDP after elections (in consistency with the results for aggregate spending).
+It is perhaps plausible that we should see spending hikes in parliamentary and proportional systems if politicians in these systems indeed have stronger incentives to rely just on broad programs to get elected or re-elected, as suggested by the theory surveyed in Section 2.
+A theory of the composition of the electoral cycle under different political institutions has not yet been worked out, however, and constitutes a further challenge for future research.